 Working in France after Brexit

-A big part of moving to France from the UK after Brexit is work.
+A big part of moving to France from the UK after Brexit for many people is the prospect of work.
 UK nationals wishing to move to and work in France will now need to consider a work permit.
 If you have already got a job in France, it will be the responsibility of your employer to request a work permit from the French Ministry of Labour via the online portal.
 The Ministry will review the permit in terms of the employee’s skills, compliance with regulations, conditions of employment and more.

 Once this has been successful and you have your work permit, you may now begin to apply for a visa and/or a Residence Permit.

-If you are still asking yourself, ‘can I move to France after Brexit?’ then the answer is a resounding ‘yes’.
 Once you have been approved for a long stay visa you can apply for a French Residency Permit.
-This still applies for Europeans wanting to move to France – the only change following Brexit for Britons is that income requirements have increased, and you must meet a minimum level of proficiency in French.
+This still applies to Europeans wanting to move to France – the only change following Brexit for Britons is that income requirements have increased, and you must meet a minimum level of proficiency in French.

-There are different types of resident permits, or Carte de Séjour, for living in France.
+There are different methods to be able to reside in France for long periods of time post-Brexit.
 The type of permit will depend on how long your stay is to be and if you plan to work during your residency.
-The 5 different types of resident permits are:
+The 5 different types of French resident permits are:

 - A long-stay visa